apache/druid/docs/querying/sql-window-functions.md

 Window functions are similar to [aggregation funtctions](./aggregations.md).

-You can use the OVER clause treat other Druid aggretation functions as window functions.
+You can use the OVER clause to treat other Druid aggregation functions as window functions.
 For example, the sum of a value for rows within a window.

 When working with window functions, consider the following:
 - Window functions only work on GROUP BY queries.